 Bachelor of Arts in Interior Design

-Programs leading to the Bachelor of Arts in Interior Design familiarize students with art history, theory of color, design, construction, digital and traditional media, fabrics, furnishings, finishes and the effective, aesthetically pleasing use of surface space.
+Programs leading to a Bachelor of Arts in Interior Design familiarize students with art history, theory of color, design, construction, digital and traditional media, fabrics, furnishings, finishes, and the effective, aesthetically pleasing use of surface space.
 Through the study of architecture and art, graduates are prepared to marry creative and technical skills to solve space utilization problems in an efficient and safe yet comfortable and emotionally pleasing manner.

 General education courses concentrating on English and mathematics are augmented with required core courses and elective courses dealing with all phases of interior design.
 Typically, an important part of the core curriculum is an extensive, for-credit internship.
 Core courses in this curriculum usually include:

 - Design fundamentals